NovakMastilovic/ETL_DW_SSIS_University_Student_Administration_DB/README.md

 ## Scope of the project - Research questions

-This project tracks two main business processes: monitoring student success and analyzing course exam performance.
+This project tracks two main business processes: **monitoring student success** and **analyzing course exam performance**.
 Each of these processes includes two key research questions, as outlined here:
 - Do demographic characteristics of students affect their academic success?
 - Are high school performance and entrance exam results good predictors of student success in university?
 - Are there specific exams that students tend to postpone until the October exam period?